aikohanasaki/SillyTavern-LorebookOrdering/README.md

 ---

-*Vibe Coded with Claude Opus and Sonnet.* 🎯✨
+*Vibe Coded with Cline and various LLMs.* 🎯✨